psam3210/.github/topics/git/index.md

 </figure>
 <br><br>

 Navigate [here](https://github.com/new).
-You can also click the `+` button in the top right part of the navigation to create a new respository.
+You can also click the `+` button in the top right part of the navigation to create a new repository.

 > A repository is a central location for your code to live in.
 It stores the current state of the code, as well as any previous versions you may want to keep

-On this page, set the repository name to something creative or unimaginative, like `example-respository`.
+On this page, set the repository name to something creative or unimaginative, like `example-repository`.
 Also check `Add a README file`.
 This will create the repository with a `README` that details the information about the repository.
 Click **Create Repository**.

 <br><br>
 <figure align="center">